TheHappyHandicrafter

 There’s something so captivating about a well-worn ID card.
 The photo, the stamps, the scuffed edges — it all whispers stories from long ago.
 With our Vintage ID Cards Kit – Free Sampler, I wanted to give you a taste of that magic: a little printable packed with personality and potential.

-Today, I’m sharing how I took the freebie from printout to perfectly distressed, using a few favorite tools and techniques to bring my faux ID to life.
+Today, I’m sharing how I turned the freebie printout into a perfectly distressed faux ID, using a few favorite tools and techniques.

 How to Make a Faux Vintage ID Card